mtkraai/thinkpad-x1-yoga-g5/README.md

 ### Touch gestures

-I installed the latest Touchegg from the PPA, then the latest Touche from FlatHub to go with it.
+I installed the latest [Touchégg](https://github.com/JoseExposito/touchegg) from the PPA, then the latest [Touché](https://github.com/JoseExposito/touche) from FlatHub to go with it.
 This seems to solve the touch gesture support.